 The Michelangelo Dome, made up of 16 segments, was the most beautiful work I have ever laid eyes on.
 It is breathtaking; the architecture, mosaics, colors, and detailing was unbelievable.

 The Sistine Chapel

-The Sistine Chapel, perhaps the most noteworthy place in Vatican City, was commissioned in 1477 by Pope Sixtus IV.
-Lorenzo de’ Medici, of Florence, sent many leading artists of the time, including Botticelli and Perugino, to decorate the interior of the chapel with frescoes.
-At a later time, between 1508-1512, Michelangelo was commissioned to paint his famous frescoes of the Creation and the Fall of man; still to date, the largest work ever completed by a single artist.
-Signs are posted within the Sistine Chapel for no photography but the majority of people were disregarding this request.
+There are signs within the Sistine Chapel calling for no photography, but the majority of people were disregarding this request.
 My group made our way into the Chapel shoulder-to-shoulder with the hundreds of others doing the same.
-It was scorching hot and though it is a once in a lifetime visit for me, it was nothing short of miserable.
+It was scorching hot, and though it is a once in a lifetime visit for me, it was nothing short of miserable.
 The painting was beautiful and detailed, but I did not feel it was anything more spectacular than other things we had seen inside the museum.

 The Vatican Museum

-Note: Many exhibits I was introduced to at the Vatican Museum, I later saw touring on display at the Hermitage Museum in Russia.
+Note: Many exhibits I was encountered at the Vatican Museum, I later saw touring on display at the Hermitage Museum in Russia.

-Hint: It is extremely hot and muggy inside the museum.
+Hint: It is extremely warm and muggy inside the museum.
 Bring your own bottled water and a sweat cloth, which will come in handy.